CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - In `student.php`, there is no semicolon `;` at the end of the statement on line 5.

+- On lines 5 and 6, the keys `student1` and `student2` hold only three values each and the SQL statement contains four positional placeholders `?`.

 - On line 10, the SQL statement `INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)` is enclosed in double quotes `""`.

 - On line 10, the statement `$pstmt = $conn->prepare("INSERT INTO students (first_name, last_name, birth_date, gender) VALUES (?,?,?,?)");` is incorrect.

-- On lines 5 and 6, the keys `student1` and `student2` hold only three values each and the SQL statement requires four positional placeholders `?` as parameters.

 :::